mrHock89/JAvaScript/README.md

 <hr />
 ### Primtive:

 > "Primitive data types are call by vale."
+JavaScript

 > "JavaScript is the world's most misunderstood programming language." - Douglas Crockford

 > "Any application that can be written in JavaScript, will eventually be written in JavaScript." - Jeff Atwood